Skip to Content

 Cyber incidents involving large companies make headlines for good reasons: These breaches often involve the compromise of millions of customer account details or a demand for millions of dollars in ransom.
 But criminals are opportunistic and willing to exploit any weakness in any organization’s digital defenses if there is a potential for profit, even (and in some cases especially) when public safety will be compromised.
 For example, when hospitals are suddenly unable to access their servers, patient records or connected devices, patient health and privacy are at risk.

-Cyber crimes that focus on supply chains can create effects that trickle downstream and are experienced by consumers as goods shortages, higher prices or interrupted services.
+Cybercrimes that focus on supply chains can create effects that trickle downstream and are experienced by consumers, such as goods shortages, higher prices or interrupted services.
 In some cases, affected consumers and businesses may be in completely different countries.
 During an incident where software used by many businesses is compromised, service interruptions can happen in multiple locations.

 Public trust is also at risk